-- A. Cornices, eaves, sills, fireplaces, flues, ornamental features and other similar features may extend or project into a required yard a distance of not more than two (2) inches for every one (1) foot of required side yard. - B. Uncovered and unenclosed ground story decks, patios or terrace less than thirty (30) inches above grade may project into a required yard a maximum of fifty (50%) percent of the required rear or side yard. - C. Covered porches that extend from the ground floor level of a single family or duplex residence may project into a required front yard setback a maximum of eight (8) feet. - D. A front porch on a residential structure shall be compatible with the building materials, color, and scale of the principal structure.
+A. Cornices, eaves, sills, fireplaces, flues, ornamental features and other similar features may extend or project into a required yard a distance of not more than two (2) inches for every one (1) foot of required side yard.

+B. Uncovered and unenclosed ground story decks, patios or terrace less than thirty (30) inches above grade may project into a required yard a maximum of fifty (50%) percent of the required rear or side yard.

+C. Covered porches that extend from the ground floor level of a single-family or duplex residence may project into a required front yard setback a maximum of eight (8) feet.

-5.19 FENCES
+5.18 FENCES